HarmoGlace/teamy/README.md

     teams: [
             {
                 id: 'parent1',
-                roleid: '123456789', // Optional
+                role: '123456789', // Optional
                 subs: [
                     {
                         id: 'sub1',
-                        roleId: '123456789' // optional, used to detect member role if a client and a guildId are given }
+                        role: '123456789' // optional, used to detect member role if a client and a guildId are given }
                 ]
             },